bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 1. *Universal Behavioral Objectives*: A new paradigm for identifying and handling behavioral requirements that apply across tasks and domains.

-2. *CAPS Framework*: A practical method for encoding smoothness as a universal objective through direct policy regularization.
+2. *CAPS Framework*: A practical method for encoding smoothness (a UBO) and promoting its UBF ($f_"smoothness"$) through direct policy regularization.

 3. *Empirical Validation*: Comprehensive demonstration of CAPS benefits across simulation benchmarks and real-world robotics applications.

-4. *Architectural Integration Principles*: Guidelines for when and how to integrate universal objectives into policy architectures rather than reward functions.
+4. *Architectural Integration Principles*: Guidelines for when and how to integrate UBOs (by promoting their UBFs) into policy architectures rather than relying solely on reward functions or FPL.

-5. *Complementarity with FPL*: Clear delineation of when to use architectural integration (universal objectives) versus FPL formulations (task-specific relationships).
+5. *Complementarity with FPL*: Clear delineation of when to use architectural integration (for UBFs of universal objectives) versus FPL formulations (for task-specific fulfillments, potentially including UBFs if specific logical relations are needed).

-The architectural approach demonstrated by CAPS provides a powerful complement to FPL, handling fundamental behavioral requirements at the policy level while allowing FPL to focus on expressing complex task-specific objective relationships.
+The architectural approach demonstrated by CAPS provides a powerful complement to FPL, handling fundamental behavioral requirements (by promoting their UBFs) at the policy level while allowing FPL to focus on expressing complex task-specific objective relationships.
 The next chapter extends this framework to multi-domain adaptation, showing how universal objectives and fulfillment-centric learning can be preserved during sim-to-real transfer and domain adaptation.